Riesen: 1990s

 The Riesen brand successfully expanded internationally and was introduced to the United States in 1991.
-Today, Riesen is well established in many European and North American markets, such as Germany, Scandinavia, the UK, the United States and Canada.
+Today, Riesen is well established in many European and North American markets, such as Germany, Scandinavia, the UK, Ireland, the United States and Canada.

 2000 and beyond

 Peanut Riesen was introduced in 2001.
 It contained chopped peanuts in caramel covered in chocolate; however, it was discontinued in 2002 due to poor sales.